AerialX/rawksd/launcher/hbc/readme.txt

 A: It will install a Riivolution channel onto your System Menu for easy access.
 This can always be uninstalled.

 Q: Can I use Ocarina / Gecko codes with it?
 A: Normally, Riivolution just supports direct memory patches.
-However, Riivolution supports a patching method that ccan be used with the Gecko OS code handler.
+However, Riivolution supports a patching method that can be used with the Gecko OS code handler.
    Read more about that here: http://rvlution.net/riiv/Ocarina_Codes

 Q: Can I add new files to a disc with Riivolution?